monowai/beancounter/README.md

     Read a Google Docs sheet
-        Create a .json file of Transaction objects Passes the .json file to bc-position
+        Create a .json file of Transaction objects Passes the .json file to svc-position
         Computes the portfolio positions
-        Values positions against bc-md
+        Values positions against svc-md

 there's a bunch of functionality that will be added to over time.

-bc-md is the Market Data pricing service.
+svc-md is the Market Data pricing service.

 Currently no persistence is in place